AwesomeCronk/ACP/notes.md

+## Code stuff
 For environment variables on linux, use /etc/environment or ~/.profile.

 Any printouts prefixed with `!` indicate that ACP is skimming over unimplemented functionality.
 Usually this is to help lay out program flow from the top down.

+### What each Python file does
+* `acp.py` is the main file; loads args, checks environment completeness, etc.
+* `constants.py` builds variables that stay constant throughout execution (paths, platform, lag levels, etc.)
+* `operations.py` contains operations (functions that do things to the system)
+* `commands/` contains commands (functions that execute commands like `install` or `add-repo`)
+* `utils/` contains utilities (functions that help commands or operations do something like load config, ensure files/dirs exist, create loggers, etc.)

 ## System file structure